 Indeed, very bad times were just a few years around the corner.

 I understood his business model.
-I was invested with a hard money lender who funded renovation projects in the same way as this father-and-son team.
-The lender I was invested in had the ability to foreclose on the project properties, but when the market fell through the floor, there were no buyers to sell half-finished properties to.
-His investors didn’t get all their capital back.
-I’m sure the same thing happened to this kid and his father… and they weren’t diversified into anything else.
+I, too, had invested with a hard money lender who funded renovation projects in the same way as this father-and-son team.
+The lender I was invested with had the ability to foreclose on the properties he was funding, but, when the market fell through the floor in 2008, there were no buyers for half-finished projects.
+His investors, including me, didn’t get all their capital back.
+I lost a little on what amounted to a very tiny percentage of my overall portfolio.

-The Global Crisis
+The Global Crisis And Rental Investments

 Food consumption patterns have changed with restaurants and hotels closed.
 Wholesalers are having to shift their distribution models.